lil-org/big-wallet/README.md

 # Tokenary
-Crypto wallet with Safari extension for iOS and macOS.
+Crypto wallet with a Safari extension for iOS and macOS.

 Download on the [App Store](https://tokenary.io/get).